 Switching up the night from going out to something more chill there’s a pool hall in town.
 They had maybe six or more tables, a foosball table, and different sport games playing around the bar.
 Games of pool were $2 each.
 They were also playing throwback, punk music (think Green Day and Blink 182) so it was just a cool vibe.

 There’s so many places around I’m sure you’ll find something you enjoy in Queenstown.
-If you don’t have a New Zealand or Australian ID make sure you bring your passport out as they are pretty strict in Queenstown.
+If you don’t have a New Zealand or Australian ID make sure you bring your passport out with you as they are pretty strict in Queenstown.